noobshow/terms/prohibited_businesses/au.md

 1. Offering substantial rebates or special incentives to the Cardholder subsequent to the original purchase
 1. Negative response marketing
 1. Engaging in deceptive marketing practices
-1. Sharing Cardholder’s data with another merchant for payment of up-sell or cross-sell product or service
+1. Sharing Cardholder's data with another merchant for payment of up-sell or cross-sell product or service
-1. Evading Card Scheme’s chargeback monitoring programs
+1. Evading Card Scheme's chargeback monitoring programs
 1. Engaging in any form of licensed or unlicensed aggregation or factoring
 1. Airlines
 1. Age verification